fholmqvist/choosing-a-scripting-language/README.md

 ```
 PCL DB = Practical Common Lisp Chapter 3: Practical: A Simple Database.

-File Sync = Reads files in folders, compares them against files on a server, sends the diff.
+File Sync = Reads files in folders, compares them against files on a server, displays the diff.

 Todo Seeder = Seeds a PSQL database with users and todos.
 ```